 War in Afghanistan Begins

 • Oct.
-7, 2001: Airstrikes by the United States and Great Britain are launched in Afghanistan at Taliban and al-Qaida training camps and targets.
-“What America is tasting now is only a copy of what we have tasted,” al-Qaida leader Osama bin Laden says in a video statement released the same day.
+7, 2001: Airstrikes by the United States and Great Britain are launched in Afghanistan at Taliban and al Qaeda training camps and targets.
+“What America is tasting now is only a copy of what we have tasted,” al Qaeda leader Osama bin Laden says in a video statement released the same day.
 “Our Islamic nation has been tasting the same for more than 80 years of humiliation and disgrace, its sons killed, and their blood spilled, its sanctities desecrated.”

 • Oct.
 19-20, 2001: The ground war begins, with special forces striking in Kandahar.
 In the coming weeks, Britain, Turkey, Germany, Italy, The Netherlands, France and Poland all announce they will deploy troops to Afghanistan.

 • Nov.
 9, 2001: The Afghan Northern Alliance captures Mazar-e-Sharif, a Taliban stronghold.